 - Give yourself a few weeks to prepare

 - Tuesdays and Thursdays are usually the best days for business people

-- The Chamber will invite our Ambassadors and promote across social media but it is important that you send invitations as well
+- The Chamber will promote across social media but it is important that you send invitations as well

 - Suggested people to invite: